vuestorefront/vue-storefront/docs/guide/installation/configuration.md

 :::

 :::tip NOTE
 Currently, the configuration files are being processed by the webpack during the build process.
-This means that whenever You apply some configuration changes You shall re-build the app - even when using the `yarn dev` mode.
+This means that whenever you apply some configuration changes you shall re-build the app - even when using the `yarn dev` mode.
 :::

 Please find the configuration properties reference below.